-PSHE is taught discretely across the day in response to children's needs and explicitly following a long term plan.
-The school Core Values and Philosophy sessions provide further links to PSHE.
+PSHE is taught discretely across the day in response to children's needs and explicitly following a long-term plan.
+The school Core Values, Philosophy, Child Whispering, Pupil Councils and UN Rights of the Child sessions provide further links to PSHE.